-For traditional market managers, the recommendations are as follows: first, they need to create new product innovation that emphasizes on Balinese culture, to make it unique and different from modern retail.
-Second is structuring better traditional markets, by classifying traders according to the type of merchandise sold, for instance, wet stalls should be designated for vegetable and meat traders, seasoning and fruit stalls for fruit vendors, snack and staple stalls, and also food stalls.
-Third, the traders are not the only ones to manage; the market should also provide kiosks and open land for traders who do not get a place inside the stalls.
-The market should also be equipped with a number of public facilities, including parking lot, public washers and public toilets.
-Fourth is maintaining alley separation, especially during big days, so that the buyers feel comfortable to shop at traditional markets.
-Fifth is educating the traders about: the importance of providing good, friendly and polite service to buyers; good arrangement of stuffs to attract buyers; sales promotion, for example, gifts or bonus for certain purchases; determination of more competitive prices with modern retail; fast service; and maintenance of clean environment.
-For the government, the recommendations are as follows: they need to tighten the regulation on the opening permit for modern retail, so traditional markets will still be able to grow; developing a "market school" which is already done by Denpasar City Government on an ongoing basis for all traders in traditional markets; revitalizing all traditional markets in Denpasar City so that the traditional markets are not only some place for sale and purchase transactions, but also for tourism object for foreign tourists enjoying their holiday in Bali, as already done in Sindu (Sanur) market; always monitoring the market price, especially for the basic needs of consumers to make consumers feel satisfied; always conducting inspection to the scales in traditional markets to avoid buyers' loss; and they need to provide ease in access to financial resources to enable the traders to further develop.
+Recommendations.
+For traditional market managers (a) They need to create new product innovation that emphasizes on Balinese culture, to make it unique and different from modern retail, (b) Structuring better traditional markets, by classifying traders according to the type of merchandise sold, for instance wet stalls should be designated for vegetable and meat traders; seasoning and fruit stalls for fruit vendors; snack and staple stalls, and also food stalls, (c) The traders are not the only ones to manage, the market should also provide kiosks and open land for traders who do not get a place inside the stalls.
+The market should also be equipped with a number of public facilities, including parking lot, public washers and public toilets, (d) Maintaining alley separation, especially during big days, so that the buyers feel comfortable to shop at traditional markets, (e) Educating the traders about: 1) the importance of providing good, friendly and polite service to buyers, 2) good arrangement of stuffs to attract buyers, 3) sales promotion, for example gifts or bonus for certain purchases, 4) determination of more competitive prices with modern retail, 5) fast service, 6) maintenance of clean environment.
+For Government: (a) They need to tighten the regulation on the opening permit for modern retail, so traditional markets will still be able to grow, (b) Developing 'market school' which is already done by Denpasar City Government on an ongoing basis for all traders in traditional markets, (b) Revitalizing all traditional markets in Denpasar City so that the traditional markets are not only some place for sale and purchase transactions, but also for tourism object for foreign tourists enjoying their holiday in Bali, as already done in Sindu (Sanur) market, (c) Always monitoring the market price, especially for the basic needs of consumers to make consumers feel satisfied, (d) Always conducting inspection to the scales in traditional markets to avoid buyers' loss, (e) They need to provide ease in access to financial resources to enable the traders to further develop.